krishnachaitanya9/krishnachaitanya9.github.io/_posts/2020-04-18-InPainting Experiments.md

 tags: [ROS DEBUG]
 ---

 So I started using this repo: https://github.com/tlatkowski/inpainting-gmcnn-keras.
 Average PSNR value is very important in knowing the performance of the model.
-In the paper I was referring to there were 200 images..
+In the paper I was referring to there were 200 images used to calculate the PSNR.